c4pt000/electric-car-charging-redesign/README.md

 * One is by liquifying air through a process called cryogenic distillation.
 In this method, oxygen is produced in air separation plants where the air is cooled and the oxygen is distilled based on its boiling point. ...
 # Oxygen can also be generated from the air itself by a machine called an oxygen concentrator.

+figure 1kg of air 1L of air as 1000 grams where 10 grams are co2
 ```
 a regular vehicle would require a 300 litter storage tank to hold 300kg of air